921Mdas/Daily-News-DN-/readme.md

 # Daily News Web App

-Are you a student working on a group essay?
-This is an alternative to saving in Microsoft word and forwarding to your classmates via email at each edit.
+Are you a student working on an article with a friend?
+This is an alternative to saving in Microsoft word and forwarding to your via email at each edit.
 DN allows you and your team to work in one interface online, and save the best version in your favourite.